abcarroll/uncurses/README.md

  * Break down code into multiple small classes.
 For example, a window class, a text class, and so-on.

 ## Heavy Development ##
-Both the PHP extension and Uncurses are currently expiramental.
+Both the PHP extension and Uncurses are currently experimental.
 It's my goal that Uncurses will become a __consistent__ interface, meaning that even if the underlying PHP extension drastically changes, the Uncurses API will stay the same.
 However, I am still working on producing the first "release", so until then, expect drastic changes, including arbitrary method name changes.

 ## Short Documentation ##